General Information on Home Schooling in New York City

 In order to ensure that your child receives an educational experience aligned to the New York State Education Department (NYSED) Commissioner’s Regulation Part 100.10, there are several forms that you are required to submit over the course of the school year.

-- July 1, 2020: Submit Letter of Intent [see Part 100.10 (b)]
+- On or about July 1, 2022: Submit Letter of Intent [See Part 100.10]

-- August 15, 2020: Submit Individualized Home Instruction Plan (IHIP) [see Part 100.10 (c)]
+- On or about August 15, 2022: Submit Individualized Home Instruction Plan (IHIP) [See Part 100.10]

-- November 15, 2020: Submit Quarterly Report #1
+- November 15, 2022: Submit Quarterly Report #1

-- January 31, 2021: Submit Quarterly Report #2
+- January 31, 2023: Submit Quarterly Report #2

-- April 15, 2021: Submit Quarterly Report #3
+- April 15, 2023: Submit Quarterly Report #3

-- June 30, 2021: Submit Quarterly Report #4 and Annual Assessment
+- June 30, 2023: Submit Quarterly Report #4 and Annual Assessment

 Dates for Quarterly Reports 1 – 3 are suggested by the Central Office of Home Schooling.
 Parents may determine actual dates of quarterly reports submission on the final page of IHIP, but reports must be sent in four evenly spaced quarterly intervals.
 For students entering home schooling during the school year, the number of reports should be proportional to the period of home instruction.

-Available Document Templates
+Document Templates and Submission

 To support parents and families, we have provided electronic copies of every form.
 You are able to download each form in the language you speak at home and fill out the form on your computer or electronic device.
 A list of the forms is at the bottom of this page.
 You are not required to use these templates and may submit your own forms.

 It is the sole responsibility of the parent or guardian of each child to submit these items on time and according to the mandates of NYSED Commissioner’s Regulation Part 100.10.

-If you have moved or your contact information has changed, please send an email to firstname.lastname@example.org along with the student name to avoid any delays.
+If you have moved or your contact information has changed, please send an email to firstname.lastname@example.org along with the student name(s) to avoid any delays.

 Read the NY State Education Department's answers to Frequently Asked Questions about home schooling, and for more detailed information, read the NY State Education Department’s Commissioner’s Regulation Part 100.10.

 Parents and guardians are welcome to use the templates below.
-All documents are revised as of June, 2020
+All documents are revised as of June, 2022.